-The production team of "Raising Liberty City" XR went from a lack of communication, mistrust and creative blocks to open communication and an award-winning immersive script after my work with them.
+The production team of "Raising Liberty City" XR went from a lack of communication, mistrust, and creative blocks to open communication and an award-winning immersive script after my work with them.
 They are even being courted by some of the world's most prestigious film festivals for their work.
 AND IT'S NOT EVEN FINISHED YET!

 XR was a new landscape that both challenged her as a producer and a creative.
 This, her first VR project, found her dealing with some uncertainty around translating the film into an immersive experience.
 Additionally, in today's climate, tackling the topic of gentrification and race left her feeling overwhelmed with the pressure to “get it right.”

 After some research, they found me.
-My reputation as an expert in immersive production as well as my experience in building managing and successfully crafting a safe creative culture for diverse teams was exactly what they were looking for.
+My reputation as an expert in immersive production, as well as my experience in building, managing, and successfully crafting a safe, creative culture for diverse teams, was exactly what they were looking for.

-My experience has taught me to always dig a few layers to get at the root of the problem.
-Like weeds, if you just address the surface, it will only be a matter of time (and a pretty short time) before the weeds or problem resurfaces.
+My experience has taught me always to dig a few layers to get at the root of the problem.
+Like weeds, if you address the surface, it will only be a matter of time (and a pretty short time) before the weeds or problem resurfaces.
 With that being said, I observed, right off the bat:

-Multilple points of communication blocks
+Multiple points of communication blocks

-Trust had all but dissipated
+Trust had all but dissipated.

-Intuitive decision-making among the key players (or key decision makers) had been compromised, resulting in a lack of confidence, and accountability.
+Intuitive decision-making among the key players (or key decision-makers) had been compromised, resulting in a lack of confidence and accountability.

 So I needed to find the roots.